stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Notes:

 * The index `mapping` assumes we have a decent hashing implementation in the vertex class.

-* We refactor the base-class model builder to accept the optional index.

 * For the moment we assume 32-bit integer indices, we may want to support other sizes in future.